Where to eat the humble 'frite'

 Chips to the Brits, French fries to Americans, Fritten for Luxembourgers and frites to the Belgians.
 Whatever you call them, they tick all the boxes when it comes to food that everyone will eat.
 Consumed by vegetarians, universally eaten by small children, and coveted by people who’ve ordered a salad, they make perfect comfort food in the colder months.

-Belgians famously fry their frites twice, and although we can’t guarantee that every establishment listed below hand-cuts or twice-fry their frites, we're sure they will hit the spot.
+Belgians famously fry their frites twice, and although we can’t guarantee that every establishment listed below hand-cuts or twice-fries their frites, we're sure they will hit the spot.

 Waffle, wedge or sweet potato fries are the order of the day at Snooze sports bar.
 If you fancy a dollop of mayonnaise you can choose from lemon, curry, chilli, ketchup and Mister T flavours (presumably the secret ingredient is gold jewellery and we can “pity the fool” who doesn’t try it).
 Locations in the city and Belval.

 Get your fries loaded at Urban’s bar/restaurants in the city or Belval.
-Choose from bacon, pulled pork, cheddar, cream and grilled onions, or feta, thyme, beef, cheddar and pickled onions, with a third and spicy option of jalapeno peppers, cheddar, guacamole and coriander.
+Choose from bacon, pulled pork, cheddar, cream and grilled onions, or ricotta, olives, rocket, sun-dried tomatoes and oregano, with a third and spicy option of jalapeno peppers, cheddar, guacamole and coriander.
 Those on a diet can sample the zucchini fries with garlic sauce instead (and gaze longingly at everyone else’s plate).

 Vegetarians who want to avoid the smell of burger meat, should head to Beet for their frites, home-made and in the standard or sweet potato variety.
 They come in small or large portions and you can opt to have them smothered in melted cheese.